By Dave Lipson

 Most of us eat the same things most days and you can come up with some template meals to be sure you hit your caloric needs.
 You will see very quickly the reasons for your progress (or lack thereof).

-Remember that the small deviations in caloric intake isn’t the main problem that can persist.
+Remember that the small deviations in caloric intake aren’t the main problem that can persist.
 You don’t need to worry about the calories in spinach, for example, as healthy green micronutrients can fly under the radar without needing to be tracked as they contain a healthy amount of fiber.

 So, don’t get too caught up in perfection.

-As a general guide, staying within a couple hundred calories per day is a fine enough approach (though it shouldn’t always be under 200 calories of your target, otherwise it will hinder progression).
+As a general guide, staying within a couple of hundred calories per day is a fine enough approach (though it shouldn’t always be under 200 calories of your target, otherwise it will hinder progression).

 While most individuals would prefer an overnight process, it simply does not work like this for gaining muscle mass or cutting weight significantly.
 Trusting the process and following nutritional education is vital toward creating an effective diet, whether that be bulking or cutting.